 YAG laser iridotomy is a type of laser treatment to make a small hole (opening) in the peripheral iris (coloured part of the eye).
 This hole is called an “Iridotomy”.
-The aim of the hole is to assist fluid to flow from the front part of the iris to the other side and then out of the eye through drainage channels called the trabecular meshwork.
+The aim of the hole is to assist fluid flow from the front part of the iris to the other side and then out of the eye through drainage channels called the trabecular meshwork.

-YAG Laser Iridotomy is recommended for patients who may have a narrow anterior chamber angle.
+YAG laser iridotomy is recommended for patients who may have a narrow anterior chamber angle.
 The narrow angle can get blocked in certain situations, and this may compromise the drainage of the fluid inside the eye.
-This will lead to a sudden rise in eye pressure causing a condition called “Acute Glaucoma”.
+This will lead to a sudden rise in eye pressure, causing a condition called “Acute Glaucoma”.
 High eye pressure can damage the nerve of the eye and may lead to vision loss.

 This laser opening will dramatically decrease this risk as it will allow fluid to flow freely inside the eye.

 How to know if I have narrow angles?

 This is usually picked up on a routine examination by the optician or by an eye specialist.
 The optician may refer you for an eye specialist’s opinion if he feels the angle of the front part of the eye is narrow or the eye is at risk of angle closure.

 You may have no symptoms at all.
 However, some patients may report occasional headaches or episodes of blurred vision that can occur while watching TV in a dark room, reading, or after emotional stress.

 YAG laser iridotomy is performed at the eye outpatient clinic.
 The doctor will put some drops to make your pupils small.
 Then you will be taken to the laser room.
 You will be asked to sit on a machine very similar to the eye examination machine.